Gemmes Story Page 1A

 Au-Jardin-des-Gemmes-Leon-Carre-Book-Illustration-01 Au Jardin des Gemmes Story by Leonard Rosenthal with Illustrations by Léon Carré, Plate 1 of 12

 Authorial vanity is foreign to me; the subject is not new.
-But just as love has formed the theme of countless different novels, so precious stones may be the theme of a different book than those that have been published since people have been writing and reading.
-I must therefore say that life has not only led me to buy and sell gems: it has given me the favor of loving them for themselves, of taking an intellectual interest in them.
+But just as love has formed the theme of innumerable different novels, precious stones can be the theme of a book different from those that have been published since one has been writing and reading.
+I must therefore say that life has not only led me to buy and sell gems: it has given me the favor of loving them for themselves, of being interested in them intellectually.
 Plies were not only objects of exchange for me: they appeared to me as creations of nature, endowed with a mysterious existence and singular powers, and little by little I was attracted by their secret life.